-Hi, my name is Christin Tolman.
-I work part time as an HI -Pro.
-I attended BSU and graduated in 2005 with a B.S. in Psychology.
-I love working with kids and all of the rewards and challenges that go along with that.
-When I am not at work I am hanging out with my kids.
+Christin Tolman works part time as an HI -Pro.
+She attended BSU and graduated in 2005 with a B.S. in Psychology.
+Christin loves working with kids and all of the rewards and challenges that go along with that.
+When she is not at work, Christin enjoys hanging out with her kids.

 Daffney Griffith, B.S., Service Coordinator 0-3/HI

-Hi, my name is Daffney Griffith.
-I graduated from Southern Oregon University with a B.S. in Psychology.
-I have worked with children and adults as a psychosocial Rehabilitation Specialist and at A&R as a Service Coordinator for Idaho’s Infant Toddler Program.
-I believe that supporting and empowering parents to “take the lead” in their child’s learning and development process is crucial for the family’s overall success.
-I enjoy spending time with my family, playing the piano and crocheting.
+Daffney graduated from Southern Oregon University with a B.S. in Psychology.
+I have worked with children and adults as a psychosocial rehabilitation specialist and at A&R as a Service Coordinator for Idaho’s Infant Toddler Program and as a Habilitative Intervention Professional.
+She believes that supporting and empowering parents to “take the Lead” in their child’s learning and development process is crucial for the families overall success.

 Dave Carr, Program Coordinator/HI

 Dave is Retired Military and attended Kaplan University with an AAS in Criminal Justice as well as a BS in Human Services with a focus on Child and Family Welfare.
 Currently working with children and adolescents providing Habilitative Intervention and providing Program Coordination for hourly supported living clients.